youcefm/schelling-dynamic-segregation/README.md

 The current version of the projects allows to visualize the dynamics of the "line" model and modify the parameters:
 ![alt text](https://github.com/youcefm/schelling-dynamic-segregation/blob/master/segregation_game_demo2.gif)

-I hope to make the line model code more general to make modifications and generalizations easier, and in parallel, add the grid model as well as a circle model.
+The next step is to make the line model code more general, providing a solid framework for modifications and generalizations.
+Other plans include adding the grid model as well as a circle model.